gracelang/language/website/tutorial/control/for.md

 The block of code that follows `do` will be executed as many times as there are elements in this collection.
 So, for this example,
 ```
-for (2..6) do { ‹variable› →
+for (2..6) do { «variable» →
-    ‹statements›
+    «statements»
 }
 ```
 it will be executed five times.

  2. The second argument — the block of code after `do` — must declare a single variable to play the role of  *parameter* to the block.
-The ‹variable› comes
+The `«variable»` comes
 immediately after the opening brace, and is separated from the body of the block by an arrow `→` (or `->`), like this:
 ```
 for (2..6) do { num →
-    ‹statements›
+    «statements»
 }
 ```
 Here the variable `num` is used as the parameter.
-On each execution of the block, the ‹variable› `num` takes on a new value: _the next element of the collection_.
+On each execution of the block, the `«variable»` `num` takes on a new value: _the next element of the collection_.
-The variable `num` is like a parameter in a method, because each time the block is executed, `num` takes on a potentially new value.
+The variable `num` is like a parameter in a method, because each time the block is executed, `num` takes on a potentially different value.
 So, in the example above, on the first execution the `num` will have the value `2`, on the second execution `num` will be `3`, and so on, until on the last execution, `num` will be 6.